2 lemons, halved, plus more for serving

-Fill a huge stock pot, preferably fitted with a basket insert, with about 4 quarts of water.
-Keep in mind that when you add the solid ingredients the water level will rise, so don't fill the pot up more than 1/2 way.
-Squeeze the lemon juice into the water, tossing in the halves too.
-Add the bay leaves, salt, seasoning, onions, and garlic; bring the broth to a boil over medium-high heat and simmer for 10 minutes.
-You want a very aromatic broth with plenty of salt and spices; taste it, don't be afraid to make it strong so some of that flavor can penetrate and get absorbed by the potatoes and stuff.
+Fill a huge stockpot, preferably fitted with a basket insert, with about 4 quarts of water.
+Keep in mind that when you add the solid ingredients the water level will rise, so don't fill the pot up more than halfway.
+Squeeze the lemons into the water, tossing in the halves too.
+Add the bay leaves, salt, seasoning, thyme, onions, chiles and garlic; bring the broth to a boil over medium-high heat and simmer for 10 minutes.
+You want a very aromatic broth with plenty of salt and spices.
+Taste it; don't be afraid to make it strong so some of the flavor can penetrate and get absorbed by the potatoes and other ingredients.
+Adjust seasoning with salt.

-Add the potatoes to the pot to give them a head start and simmer for 10 minutes.
-Now add the corn and sausage; cook another 10 minutes, making sure everything stays covered with the liquid.
-Toss in the crawfish and shut off the heat.
-Cover the pot and let the crawfish steep in the flavor for 15 minutes.
-Drain and spread the crawfish, sausage, corn, potatoes, and onions out on a table that's covered with newspaper.
-Serve with lemons, hot sauce, and plenty of napkins.
+Add the potatoes to the pot to give them a head start; simmer for 20 minutes.
+Now add the corn and sausage; cook another 5 minutes, making sure everything stays covered with the liquid.
+Add the clams and boil for 8 to 10 minutes until they open.
+Then toss in the shrimp and shut off the heat.
+Cover the pot and let the shrimp steep in the flavor for 15 minutes.
+Drain and spread the shrimp, sausage, clams, corn, potatoes, and onions out on a newspaper-covered table.
+Serve with lemons and plenty of napkins.
+Reserve the broth to make Shrimp Cocktail Shots.